vEnhance/1802/src/chvar.typ

   Trying to do $x y$-integration in either direction will be annoying as heck.], ) <fig-chvar-ex>

-This section introduces a technique called "change of variables" that will allow us to handle this annoying-looking yellow region for when we don't want to do $x y$-integration.
+This chapter introduces a technique called "change of variables" that will allow us to handle this annoying-looking yellow region for when we don't want to do $x y$-integration.
 The idea is to make a new map of the yellow region with a different coordinate system.
 To do this, I need to tell you a new term: